 Important Notes

-- Credential Uniqueness: The same credential cannot be used by multiple Identity resources.
+- Credential Uniqueness: The same credential cannot be used by multiple identities.
 Each identity must have its own unique credential

 - Audit Logging: The

-id field (or resource key if id is not set) appears in audit logs to identify who performed actions
+id field (or YAML key if id is not set) appears in audit logs to identify who performed actions

 - Permission Set References: The

-- Authentication Flow: When an HTTP request arrives with an API key, Edge Server validates it against all configured Identity resources and checks the associated permissions
+- Authentication Flow: When an HTTP request arrives with an API key, Edge Server validates it against all configured identities and checks the associated permissions